 This approach, making a weakness sound like a strength, can be successful but interviewers are usually alert to candidates trying to do this.
 It is much better to talk about a true weakness that you are aware of and that you are taking practical steps to improve on.

-Find a full list of common workplace weaknesses at interview questions weaknesses
+Find a full list of common workplace weaknesses and how to improve on them at interview questions weaknesses

 If you found these guidelines to answering "What are your strengths and weaknesses?" helpful then visit our sample job interview questions for more interview questions and answers.